yfuruyama/adc/README.md

 ### adc exec

-`adc exec <CREDENTIAL>` executes an arbitrary command with specified credential.
+`adc exec <CREDENTIAL>` executes an arbitrary command with the specified credential.
-You can specify `<CREDENTIAL>` with first several characters of the credential.
+You can specify `<CREDENTIAL>` with just first several characters of the credential.

 ```sh
 # execute `terraform plan` with the credential `27f98a8b3b11`